demixluaher/VSC2Cryptic/README.md

 ### 1.0.0

 Created this extension, i has zero experience in javascript lol.
-Pasted from Roblox WebSocket Execution, sorry
+Idea taken from Roblox WS Execution.

 ## Build